nightconcept/any2/project/epics/epic-testing.md

 ### Phase 3: Code Coverage and Reporting

-- **Task 3.1: Implement Code Coverage and Coveralls Integration**
+- **Task 3.1: Implement Code Coverage and Codecov Integration**
-  - **Description:** Add code coverage collection to the `NightTest` project and integrate with Coveralls.io for reporting coverage metrics in the CI pipeline.
+  - **Description:** Add code coverage collection to the `NightTest` project and integrate with Codecov.io for reporting coverage metrics in the CI pipeline.
   - **Implementation:**
-    - [ ] Add `coverlet.collector` and `coverlet.msbuild` NuGet packages to `tests/NightTest.csproj`.
+    - [x] Add `coverlet.collector` and `coverlet.msbuild` NuGet packages to `tests/NightTest.csproj`.
-    - [ ] Update the `dotnet test` command in `.github/workflows/ci.yml` to collect coverage information (e.g., using `/p:CollectCoverage=true /p:CoverletOutputFormat=opencover`).
+    - [x] Update the `dotnet test` command in `.github/workflows/ci.yml` to collect coverage information (e.g., using `/p:CollectCoverage=true /p:CoverletOutputFormat=opencover`).
-    - [ ] Add a step in `.github/workflows/ci.yml` to upload coverage reports to Coveralls.io using the `coverallsapp/github-action`.
+    - [x] Add a step in `.github/workflows/ci.yml` to upload coverage reports to Codecov.io using the `codecov/codecov-action`.
-    - [ ] Ensure the Coveralls step is configured with the appropriate `github-token`.
+    - [ ] Ensure the Codecov step is configured with the appropriate `CODECOV_TOKEN` secret.
   - **Acceptance Criteria:** Code coverage is collected during CI test runs.
-Coverage reports are successfully uploaded to and viewable on Coveralls.io.
+Coverage reports are successfully uploaded to and viewable on Codecov.io.
 The `NightTest.csproj` and `.github/workflows/ci.yml` files are updated accordingly.
   - **Status:** To Do